Vertigo (wordless novel)

 Vertigo is a wordless novel by American artist Lynd Ward (1905–1985), published in 1937.
 In three intertwining parts, the story tells of the effects the Great Depression has on the lives of an elderly industrialist and a young man and woman.
-Considered his masterpiece, Ward uses the work to express the socialist sympathies of his upbringing; he aimed to present what he called "impersonal social forces" by depicting the individuals whose actions are responsible for those forces.
+Considered his masterpiece, Ward used the work to express the socialist sympathies of his upbringing; he aimed to present what he called "impersonal social forces" by depicting the individuals whose actions are responsible for those forces.

 The work is filled with symbolic motifs, and is in a more detailed and realistic style than Ward's Expressionistic earlier works.
 The images—one to a page—are borderless and of varied dimensions.
 At 230 wood engravings Vertigo was Ward's longest and most complex wordless novel, and proved to be the last he finished—in 1940 he abandoned one he was working on, and in the last years of his life began another that he never finished.
 For the remainder of his career Ward turned to book illustration, especially children's books, some of which he or his wife May McNeer authored.